A precise determination of the top-quark pole mass: Introduction

-Another important approach for extracting the top-quark mass is done by using detailed comparisons of the pQCD predictions with the corresponding measurements; this method is indirect, but it can provide complementary information on the top quark compared to direct measurements.
-Recently, several indirect extractions of $m_t$ from the top-quark pair production channels by various experimental collaborations have been performed, giving the pole value, $m_t=173.8^{+1.7}_{-1.8}$ GeV from CMS ~\cite{Khachatryan:2016mqs}, $m_t=172.8^{+3.4}_{-3.2}$ GeV from D0~\cite{Abazov:2016ekt}, and $m_t=172.9^{+2.5}_{-2.6}$ GeV from ATLAS~\cite{Aad:2014kva}.
+Another important approach for extracting the top-quark mass is done by using detailed comparisons of the pQCD predictions with the corresponding measurements; this method is indirect, but it provides complementary information on the top quark compared to direct measurements.
+Theoretical arguments suggest that the top-quark MC mass is within $\sim 1$ GeV of its pole mass~\cite{Buckley:2011ms}, and thus its use has a negligible effect on the determination of pole mass~\cite{Khachatryan:2016mqs, Fleming:2007qr} \footnote{The position of the pole in the quark propagator is defined as its pole mass, and the on-shell quark propagator has no infrared divergences in perturbation theory, it thus provides a perturbative definition of the quark mass~\cite{Tarrach:1980up, Kronfeld:1998di}.}.
+Thus in our present calculations, we shall only extract the top-quark pole mass and as usual directly take the determined top-quark MC mass by the experimental groups as the value of the top-quark pole mass.
+Recently, such indirect extractions of $m_t$ from the top-quark pair production channels by various experimental collaborations have been performed, giving the pole value, $m_t=173.8^{+1.7}_{-1.8}$ GeV from CMS ~\cite{Khachatryan:2016mqs}, $m_t=172.8^{+3.4}_{-3.2}$ GeV from D0~\cite{Abazov:2016ekt}, and $m_t=172.9^{+2.5}_{-2.6}$ GeV from ATLAS~\cite{Aad:2014kva}.

 A key goal for the indirect determinations is to have a precise theoretical prediction for the top-quark pair production cross-section in order to provide maximal constraints on $m_t$.
-It is conventional to take the renormalization scale in the high-order pQCD predictions as the top-quark mass $m_{t}$ to eliminate the large logarithmic terms such as $\ln(\mu_r/m_{t})$; one then varies the renormalization scale over an arbitrary range such as $[m_{t}/2, 2m_{t}]$ to estimate the scale uncertainty.
-At sufficiently high order, a small scale-dependent prediction could be achieved for global observables such as the total cross-section.
-However, the small scale-dependence of the resulting prediction is due to cancelations among different orders; thus the scale uncertainty for the QCD correction at each order is uncertain and could be very large.
-In fact, when one applies conventional scale-setting, the renormalization scheme- and initial renormalization scale- dependence is introduced at any fixed-order.
+Practically, one can first set an arbitrary initial renormalization scale to do the pQCD calculation, whose value only need to be large enough to ensure the applicability of the pQCD theory.
+Under conventional scale-setting, the renormalization scale is fixed to its initial value, which is usually chosen as the typical momentum flow of the process or the one to eliminate large logs in the perturbative series.
+More explicitly, it is conventional to take the renormalization scale in those predictions as the top-quark mass $m_{t}$ to eliminate the large logarithmic terms such as $\ln(\mu_r/m_{t})$; one then varies the renormalization scale over an arbitrary range such as $[m_{t}/2, 2m_{t}]$ to ascertain the uncertainty.
+At sufficiently high order, a small renormalization scale-dependent prediction may be achieved for global quantities such as the total cross-section.
+However, such small renormalization scale dependence of the resulting prediction is due to cancelations among different orders; the renormalization scale uncertainty for each order is still uncertain and could be very large.
+In fact, when one applies conventional scale-setting, the renormalization scheme- and initial renormalization scale- dependence is introduced at any fixed order.